The Architecture of Agency Volume 6 The Fork and the Merge

 Discussions of decentralization usually begin with surface metrics: node counts, validator counts, client diversity.
 These numbers are easy to count and easy to advertise, and they miss the point.
 A system in which outcomes are reliably dictated by a small coalition is centralized no matter how many machines are plugged in.

 Decentralization is about power.
 Who can determine state transitions?
 Who can block or force a change of rules?
-And the question that does the real work: can that authority be challenged without anyone’s prior approval?
+Can that authority be challenged without anyone’s prior approval?
 A system is decentralized to the extent that control over it remains subject to displacement under adversarial conditions.
 Not distributed, not popular, not widely mirrored — contestable.

 That framing makes the comparison between consensus mechanisms tractable, because the two great designs differ precisely in how authority is earned and whether it can be unseated.